 Casual Dining vs. Fine Dining

 There's something special about eating at a fine restaurant.
-The dapper waiting staff, fancy cutlery, aroma of expensive wine, and delicious meals give customers a sense of importance.
+The elegant waiting staff with impeccable manners, fancy cutlery, aroma of expensive wine, and delicious meals give customers a sense of importance.
 Of course, experiencing the wonderful feelings and savory cuisine that accompany fine dining requires shedding some cash, perhaps more than most people are willing.
-At Restaurant Le Meurice in Paris, an average supper will cost a single person over $500.
-Can a meal actually be worth that much?
+At many high-end restaurants, customers can expect to spend hundreds of dollars for a meal.
 There are plenty of customers who are willing to pay top dollar for the optimal experience.
 However, many others prefer eating in a casual restaurant setting; the food is often well-made yet far less costly.
 If you're thinking about starting a restaurant, selecting the right path is crucial.
 We're here to compare the history, modern success, and major challenges of both casual and fine dining to help you determine the identity of your future restaurant!

 From day one, the industry has been constantly changing to best fit its customers; thus successful restaurant owners are exceptionally attune to their customers' needs.
 Understanding how the industry, demands, and trends have transformed throughout the years is essential to starting a successful restaurant, be it casual or refined.